-Enjoy the large pool with plenty terrace to recline and sunbathe beside it or maybe reading a book.
+Enjoy the large pool of Eleonas Country Village with plenty terrace to recline and sunbathe beside it or maybe reading a book.

 Join a cookery demonstration (4-12 people) to learn about local cheese making and how to bake bread, pita (pies) and other traditional Cretan dishes.